sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 Variable | Description
 --- | ---
-topbar-colors | The colors of the topbar to indicate loading
+topbar-colors | The colors of the topbar to indicate loading topbar-medium-interval-colors | The color of the topbar for medium response times.
+If there is no valid color set, the topbar color will choose its default color topbar-long-interval-colors | The color of the topbar for long response times.
+If there is no valid color set, the topbar color will choose its default color

 ## Border-Radius Variables
 It is also possible to change the border-radius of components